cdeitrick/Lolipop/README.md

 | B2         | 21            | 1          | 299332   | SNP   | C>T      | 0 | 0     | 0     | 11.4% | 0     | 11%   | 12.3% |

 ## Sample Usage
+The scripts currently default to hierarchical clustering using the binomial distance.
+More information is available in the "description" folder.
 ```
 python muller_workflow.py --input [input filename] --output [output folder]
 ```